-4B.9f Site Procurement
+4B.8f Site Procurement

-Once a new coverage area has been identified, our technical staff determines the optimal base station location and the required coverage characteristics.
+Once a new coverage area has been identified, professional staff determines the optimal base station location and the required coverage characteristics.
 The area is then surveyed to identify network sites.
 In urban areas, typical sites are building rooftops.
 In rural areas, masts are usually constructed.
-Technical staffs also identify the best means of connecting the base station to the network, for example, via leased or owned and operated microwave or fiber links or wired links leased from Bezeq.
-Once a preferred site has been identified and the exact equipment configuration for that site decided, we begin the process of obtaining necessary approvals.
+Professional staffs also identify the best means of connecting the base station to the network, for example, via leased or owned and operated microwave or fiber links or wired links leased from Bezeq.
+Once a preferred site has been identified and the exact equipment configuration for that site decided, the process of obtaining necessary approvals begins.